AKSuman733/LMS_Main_repo/Readme.md

 Its the main repo of LMS-project.
+Do Not push code here.

--Interns push yours code to "Frontend" branch
+-Please push your code to "your-name" branch